OlivierP-To8/InufutoPorts/README.md

 * Audio tape (.k7)
 * ROM cartridge (.m7)

-I ported 9 games so far, with minimal changes to the graphics most of the time, so there are a few color conflics because the graphic mode compatible with the whole Thomson range only supports 2 colors for 8 pixels.
-I had to change the color to monochrome in the battlot, aerial and impetus games.
+I ported 10 games so far, with minimal changes to the graphics most of the time, so there are a few color conflics because the graphic mode compatible with the whole Thomson range only supports 2 colors for 8 pixels.
+I had to change the color to monochrome in the battlot, aerial, impetus and ruptus games.